afterpay/sdk-android/docs/getting-started/cash-app-pay.md

 ## Step 6: Authorize the Customer Request

 Once the Cash App PayKit SDK is in the `ReadyToAuthorize` state, you can display the Cash App Pay button.
 When the Customer taps the button, you can authorize the customer request.
+Documentation for a Cash App Pay button component can be found [here][cash-button-docs]{:target='_blank'}

 ``` kotlin
 payKit.authorizeCustomerRequest()